-The event features the traditional 6-day race along with the 24 hour, 48 hour, and 72 hour races plus multiple fixed distances and the ever popular Last Person Standing event!
+The event features the traditional 6-day race along with the 24 hour, 48 hour, and 72 hour races plus multiple fixed distances (100 Miles, 200 Miles or a daily Marathon), and the ever popular Last Person Standing event!

 Around the Clock Challenge